BLLORET/Gamebox2019/README.md

 - SliddingPuzzle (Difficulty: Hard)

-The puporse of this game is to rebuild the dog's image in 60 seconds otherwise, you will lose.
+The purpose of this game is to rebuild the dog's image in 60 seconds otherwise, you will lose.

 To recreate the dog, you have 9 cells that you have to replace.
 To move a cell, you must click on the cell next to the grey cell.
 This process will swap the 2 two cells.